By Dan Cava

 The politics of the band are pretty unified on a more, I guess you could say, progressive kind of agenda.
 It’s really about how we perceive the fundamentals of civility in getting problems solved and issues addressed.
 It’s shouldn’t be that controversial of a thing to, you know, have an opinion.
 We’ve never been the kind of band to tell people what to do.
 We’ll tell you what we’re doing, and if that’s an argument that sways you than, you know, you’re than welcome to do what we’re doing, too! [laughs]

-Jimmy Eat World will playing at PNC Pavilion on Tuesday, July 11.
+Catch Jimmy Eat World at The Fillmore on July 12.

 *Portions of this interview have been edited and condensed.